Kong/kong/CONTRIBUTING.md

 Once you have read them, and you are ready to submit your Pull Request, be sure to verify a few things:

-- Your work was based on the appropriate branch (`master` vs. `next`), and you are opening your Pull Request against the appropriate one
 - Your commit history is clean: changes are atomic and the git message format was respected
 - Rebase your work on top of the base branch (seek help online on how to use